MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/inventory-visibility-reservations.md

 ### Import sales orders that have been soft reserved externally

-It's likely that your company has other order channels that are also posting soft reservation to Inventory Visibility.
-Sales orders that have been soft reserved externally may need to be imported into Supply Chain Management if you're using it as your system of record.
-Follow these steps to import sales orders that have been soft reserved externally:
+It's likely that your company has other order channels that also post soft reservation to Inventory Visibility.
+Sales orders that have been soft reserved externally might have to be imported into Supply Chain Management if you're using it as your system of record.
+Follow these steps to import sales orders that have been soft reserved externally.

-1. Sign in to Supply Chain Management and go to **System Administration \> Work spaces \> Data management**.
+1. Sign in to Supply Chain Management.
+1. Go to **System Administration \> Work spaces \> Data management**.
 1. Select the **Framework parameters** tile.
-1. The **Data import/export framework parameters** page opens.
-Open the **Entity settings** tab and select the **Refresh entity list** button.
+1. On the **Data import/export framework parameters** page, on the **Entity settings** tab, select **Refresh entity list**.
 1. Go back to **System Administration \> Work spaces \> Data management**.
 1. Select the **Export** tile.
-1. The **New Record** page opens.
-Enter a **Group name**.
+1. On the **New Record** page, in the **Group name** field, enter a name.
-1. On the **Selected entities** FastTab toolbar, select **Add entity** to open a drop-down dialog box and then make the following settings in the dialog:
+1. On the **Selected entities** FastTab, select **Add entity** on the toolbar, and then, in the drop-down dialog box, set the following values:

     - **Entity name** – Select *Sales order lines V2*.
     - **Target data format** – Select *Excel*.
     - **Select fields** – Select *Importable fields*.

-1. Select **Add** to apply your settings and then select **Close** to close the dialog.
+1. Select **Add** to apply your settings, and then select **Close** to close the dialog box.
 1. A new line is added to the grid.
-On the newly added line, select the button in the **Filter** column.
+On the new line, select the button in the **Filter** column.
-1. The **Inquiry** dialog opens.
-The **Range** tab should already have one row on it.
-Edit the row so it has the following settings:
+1. In the **Inquiry** dialog box, the grid on the **Range** tab should already have one row.
+Edit the row so that it has the following values:

     - **Table** – Select *Sales order lines V2*.
     - **Derived table** – Select *Sales order lines V2*.
     - **Field** – Select *Sales order*.
     - **Criteria** – Select any sales order number.

-1. Select **OK** to apply your settings and close the dialog.
+1. Select **OK** to apply your settings and close the dialog box.
 1. On the Action Pane, select **Export**.
-1. The **Execution summary** page opens.
-On the **Entity processing status** FastTab, select **Download file** from the toolbar.
+1. On the **Execution summary** page, on the **Entity processing status** FastTab, select **Download file** on the toolbar.
-1. Open the downloaded file in Microsoft Excel.
-Remove all of the data rows, leaving just the header row.
-Then add new rows with the sales order line details that you want to import to Supply Chain Management.
+1. Open the downloaded file in Excel, and remove all the data rows.
+Leave only the header row.
+1. Add new rows that include the sales order line details that you want to import into Supply Chain Management.
-1. For each row in your import file, in addition to the usual order data, be sure to include soft reservation details in the following columns:
+1. For each row, in addition to the usual order data, be sure to include soft reservation details in the following columns:

     - **INVENTORYSERVICERESERVATIONID** – Enter the soft reservation ID from the external reservation.
     - **ISSOFTRESERVEDEXTERNALLY** – Enter *Yes*.

-1. Import the completed Excel file, you'll be able to check import status after completion.
+1. Import the completed Excel file.
+You'll be able to check import status after completion.
-1. After a successful import, you'll be able to confirm that the new sales orders have soft reservation details by opening those orders in Supply Chain Management.
+1. After the file is successfully imported, you can confirm that the new sales orders have soft reservation details by opening those orders in Supply Chain Management.

 > [!NOTE]
-> AFter you import sales orders that include soft reservation details, you won't be able to modify the soft reservation or revert it from within Supply Chain Management.
-If the data you imported isn't correct, then delete the affected sales line and re-import it.
+> After you import sales orders that include soft reservation details, you won't be able to modify the soft reservation or revert it from Supply Chain Management.
+If the data that you imported isn't correct, delete the affected sales line, and then re-import it.

 ### Create soft reservations and offsets when you use the Inventory Visibility integration with reservation offset feature